cruelkratos/multithreaded-bloom-filters/README.md

 # Thread-Safe Bloom Filter Implementation

 A high-performance, thread-safe Bloom filter implementation in C++ featuring atomic operations, singleton pattern, and custom hash functions for optimal concurrent access.

+*I did this project basically coz i wanted to do some multithreading in c++ and use c++ other than just doing algorithm problems.*

 ## Features